Leading Immigration Lawyers With Over 25,000 Applications Approved. | See our client success stories

 If you have acquired British nationality automatically then you can prove this by either applying for a British passport or by applying for a letter confirming your immigration status.

-If you are under the age of 16 the you will need to apply for a child’s passport, if you are over the age of 16 then you will need to apply for an adult’s passport.
+If you are under the age of 16 your guardian/parent will need to apply for a child’s passport on your behalf, if you are over the age of 16 then you will need to apply for an adult’s passport.
 You can apply for a passport either online or by post.

 If you do not wish to apply for a passport then you can request a letter confirming your British citizenship status completing the online form available on the gov.uk website.
-Your letter cannot be used to prove your immigration status for work, immigration or travel purposes, you will need a UK passport to do this.
+Your letter cannot be used to prove your immigration status for work, immigration or travel purposes.

 British passport

-Each case for British citizenship by descent will be judged by UKVI on a case-by-case basis as UK nationality rules can be incredibly complex.
+Each case for British citizenship by descent is judged by UKVI on a case-by-case basis as UK nationality rules can be incredibly complex.
 If you feel you may have a claim British citizenship by descent or double descent, it is advised that you speak with an immigration specialist.

 Our immigration lawyers can guide you through each stage of your enquiry or application process.
 They have assisted many individuals with their successful claims for British citizenship by descent and double descent.
 Our lawyers have a wealth of experience in British citizenship by descent cases.
 Your personal lawyer will work with you and your family to find the best route towards citizenship and manage your application.
 They will also assess your eligibility for British citizenship by descent or help you pursue other options, such as the UK Ancestry Visa.